 Many cultural institutions in D.C. were built by enslaved people, including the White House.
 President George Washington initially planned to import workers from Europe to complete the ambitious project but had trouble recruiting staff.
 Instead, they decided to “contract” enslaved laborers from neighboring communities.
 The government paid the owners, not the enslaved people, for their labor (White House Historical Association).

 Often, owners would rent out the people they enslaved for extra money.
 The enslaved person would provide the labor, while the contract holder would pay a wage directly to the owner.
-The White House Historical Association (WHHA)* was able to piece together some of the names of enslaved people who contributed to the project based on whether the owners included it on the payroll information (WHHA).
+The White House Historical Association (WHHA)* was able to piece together some of the names of enslaved people who contributed to the project if the owners included them on the payroll information (WHHA).

 • Read the names and stories of the known enslaved people associated with the White House, provided by the White House Historical Association.

 • Find three historical buildings of note in your community and/or that have personal significance, and research how they were constructed.

 Read the story of James Hemings, enslaved by President Thomas Jefferson, and his influence on French culinary cuisine, featured in our 28 Days of Black History series.

 Enslaved people did the bulk of the construction work, from creating the raw materials needed for the project to leveling the ground and building it.
 Many other government buildings in D.C., including the Washington Monument and the U.S. Capitol, were also made by enslaved people (Curbed).
 The National Museum of African American History and Culture has a block of Aquia Creek sandstone removed from the East Front of the U.S. Capitol in their collection: